AmbitiousCity/website-source/content/articles/questions/q-sample-and-test-questions.rst

 	- Talk about their ideas within smaller groups
 	- Connect online
 	- Produce work that has obvious value

+What is the overall direction or approach?
+	- design commentary

 Innovative processes
 --------------------------------------------------